Here are some of the services the Counseling Center provides.

 The CC is responsible for generating and maintaining accurate student records.
 These include progress reports (distributed anytime during a quarter), quarter reports (distributed after each quarter), semester final reports (distributed after each semester), and transcripts (a cumulative summary of high school courses completed to date).
 Cumulative folders are kept for each student that records reports and personal information.

 Morrison’s calendar operates on 180 days per school year.
 School days on Monday through Thursday are 8:45 am to 3:30 pm.
 Students attend odd periods on Monday and Wednesday and even periods on Tuesday and Thursday for 80-minutes each.
 On Friday, students go to all periods which are 45 minutes each with the school day ending at 3:15 pm.
 Music classes are held at 7:50 am before school starts.
 Lunch periods are 35-40 minutes.

 - Course Selection Process

 Students select and register for next year’s courses in March.
 Although a counselor will interview each student in April/May to make sure they are taking the proper courses for graduation and college admission, it is still the student’s responsibility to monitor their own academic four-year plan as they move through high school.
-Graduation requirements and a suggested schedule are listed on the school web site.
+Graduation requirements and a suggested schedule are listed on the school web site (see links below).
 Once a semester begins, students will have two weeks to add a new course and four weeks to drop a course.
 Students should regularly check to see that the admission requirements of the college they intend to apply to are being taken in high school.
 Parents need to sign their child’s schedule indicating that they agree.
-Click to view Course Descriptions, Graduation Requirements, Suggested Schedule, and Course Listings.

 Students, after having their schedules officially approved, will go to the school library to check out their textbooks for that semester.